Resume Writing

 Creative & Innovation Verbs

-Use these for design, content, marketing, and product roles.
-They signal originality and strategic thinking.
+For design, content, marketing, and product roles.
+Signal originality and strategic thinking.

 Conceptualized, Created, Designed, Developed, Formulated, Founded, Initiated, Innovated, Invented, Launched, Pioneered, Redesigned, Reimagined, Revamped, Revitalized, Transformed, Upgraded, Rebranded, Overhauled, Modernized, Refined, Streamlined, Rethought, Remodeled, Redefined